Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Discussion

-To understand the physical mechanism driving eccentricity evolution, we focus on the terms $f_{a}(e,x), f_{e}(e,x)$ and $f_{\dot{M}_{\rm d}}(e,x)$.
+To understand the physical mechanism driving eccentricity evolution, we focus on the terms $f_{a}(e,x), f_{e}(e,x)$ and $f_{\dot{M}_{\rm don}}(e,x)$.
 The first two arise from assumption 2 in Section~\ref{subsec:assumptions}, where we assume that the velocities of the ejected and accreted material, relative to the donor and accretor, are proportional to the binary's relative velocity.
 In circular orbits, this velocity is constant and phase-independent.
 However, in eccentric orbits, it varies with orbital phase, peaking at periapsis and reaching a minimum at apoapsis.
-Consequently, in eccentric orbits, the velocity of the ejected and accreted mass is assumed higher at periapsis and lower at other orbital phases, introducing an asymmetry not present in circular orbits.
-In addition, the normalization term $f_{\dot{M}_{\rm d}}(e,x)$ reflects how the mass loss rate varies with orbital phase for a given $e$ and $x$.
-In a circular orbit, the mass loss rate remains constant and phase-independent.
+Consequently, in eccentric orbits, the velocity of the ejected and accreted mass is assumed higher at periapsis and lower at other orbital phases, introducing an asymmetry absent in circular orbits.
+In addition, the normalization term $f_{\dot{M}_{\rm don}}(e,x)$ reflects how the mass transfer rate varies with orbital phase for a given $e$ and $x$ (see Fig.~\ref{fig:mass_transfer_rate}).
+In a circular orbit, the mass transfer rate remains constant and phase-independent.
 However, in an eccentric orbit, it fluctuates, peaking at periapsis and reaching a minimum at apoapsis.
 As a result, in eccentric systems, the donor/accretor experiences a higher mass loss/accretion rate at periapsis and a lower rate at other orbital phases, further reinforcing the asymmetry.
-These constructive asymmetries persist as long as there is a non-zero eccentricity at the onset of MT, yielding phase-dependent RLOF, and their combined effect drives changes in eccentricity.
+These constructive asymmetries persist as long as there is a non-zero eccentricity at the onset of MT, yielding phase-dependent RLOF, and their combined effect act as a `kick' around periastron driving changes in eccentricity.